 Indemnification and Insurance Agreement

-This Supplier Indemnification Agreement (the “Agreement”) is entered into between CVS Pharmacy, Inc. (“CVS”) and xxxxxxxx (hereinafter “Supplier”), and shall apply to all products, marketing collateral, product and marketing claims, fixtures and equipment, items and services which: (a) CVS has purchased from Supplier or its subsidiaries, assigns, or authorized resellers whether prior to, or after, the date of the execution of this Agreement or (b) have been made available to customers by or on behalf of Supplier or CVS through a CVS branded or operated store (including vending machines or other automated stores) or website or other direct shipment method, or through any other retail or distribution channel controlled by CVS, whether prior to, or after, the date of the execution of this Agreement (collectively, “Merchandise” or “Products”).
+This Supplier Indemnification Agreement (the “Agreement”) is entered into between CVS Pharmacy, Inc. (“CVS”) and xxxxxxxxf (hereinafter “Supplier”), and shall apply to all products, marketing collateral, product and marketing claims, fixtures and equipment, items and services which: (a) CVS has purchased from Supplier or its subsidiaries, assigns, or authorized resellers whether prior to, or after, the date of the execution of this Agreement or (b) have been made available to customers by or on behalf of Supplier or CVS through a CVS branded or operated store (including vending machines or other automated stores) or website or other direct shipment method, or through any other retail or distribution channel controlled by CVS, whether prior to, or after, the date of the execution of this Agreement (collectively, “Merchandise” or “Products”).

 Supplier hereby agrees to defend, indemnify and hold harmless each of the following: CVS and all past, present and future parent corporations, subsidiaries and affiliates and each of their officers, directors, employees, and representatives (hereinafter individually and collectively “CVS” or “CVS Indemnitees”), from and against any and all liabilities, losses, claims, demands, judgments, settlements, costs, and expenses (including, without limitation, any costs or expenses incurred by CVS as a result of the defense of any action) whether sustained by CVS or a third party, of any type, including, but not limited to, personal injury, including death, and/or property damage (“Claims”), which allegedly result from or are associated with (i) the negligent acts or omissions of Supplier or its personnel (including any recklessness of willful misconduct) in connection with the performance of its obligations under any agreement by and between CVS and Supplier; (ii) any violation of applicable law by Supplier or its personnel; (iii) any breach of the terms or non-fulfillment of any representation, warranty or covenant by Supplier or its personnel in connection with the performance of its obligations under any agreement by and between CVS and Supplier; (iv) any defect, alleged or real, in any Supplier Products; (v) any defect, alleged or real related to any Supplier Products, including defects alleged associated with the manufacturing, design, instructions, packaging, and/or marketing, product claims, and/or marketing collateral, in connection with any Supplier Products; and (vi) any claim for infringement, alleged or real, that any trademark, trade dress, patent, copyright, trade secret, or other Supplier intellectual property right arising out of or used in the production of Supplier Products, or that is embodied in the Supplier Products, infringes or violates any intellectual property right of a third party.